 With most lenders, you can see what loan amounts and terms you qualify for online in just a few minutes, with no impact to your credit score.

-If you find a $2,500 loan offer to your liking, you’ll need to provide a bit more information to complete a verification process, which may include electronically confirming your email address, bank account and pay history.
+2,500 loan offer to your liking, you’ll need to provide a bit more information to complete a verification process, which may include electronically confirming your email address, bank account and pay history.
 In some cases, you’ll also need to verify your identity and/or employment.

 Oftentimes, it takes just a few days (and sometimes less) from when you accept to your loan offer to when the lender sends $2,500 to your bank account.

 There are three components to the cost of your $2,500 loan – the interest rate, the origination fee, and the term of your loan (which means how many months your loan payments are spread across).
 All lenders are required to use these three factors to calculate the annual percentage rate (APR), and present it to you as part of all loan offers.
 APR standardizes the costs of a loan, so you can compare different loans on an apples-to-apples basis.

 For borrowers with fair or poor credit, the APR on a $2,500 personal loan will often be between 30% – 36%.
 This includes the cost of an origination fee of between 3% – 7%.